D.C.’s Implied Consent Laws: Refusing a Blood, Breath, or Urine Test

 Washington D.C.'s implied consent law requires any driver who's lawfully arrested for impaired driving to provide two samples of breath, blood, or urine if asked to do so by an officer.
 Washington D.C. requires drivers to take two tests to ensure accuracy and that all substances can be tested for (a breath test won't detect drugs).

 Drivers with a valid medical or religious for refusing to take a blood test are permitted to instead take a breath or urine test.
-But otherwise, the officer gets to choose which tests the driver must take.
+Otherwise, the officer gets to choose which tests the driver must take.

 Drivers who unlawfully refuse testing generally face certain consequences.

-Consequences of Refusing Drug and Alcohol Testing in D.C.
+Consequences of Refusing a Breathalyzer, Blood, or Urine Test in D.C.

 Officers generally can't force drivers who refuse to take a test (unless the case involves a fatality).
 However, a refusal will result in license suspension.